Adding a porch roof to your house not only enhances its overall appearance but also

 materials, and structural requirements.
 Adhering to these codes will ensure the safety

-2. Evaluate the Existing House Roof: Before construction begins, it is important to assess
+and integrity of your porch roof. - Evaluate the Existing House Roof: Before construction begins, it is important to assess

 the condition of your house roof.
 Consider factors such as the roof slope, type of roof,